 The lorikeet forest is a very popular exhibit, and guests are given the chance to feed the cute, colorful birds.
 Visitors also have the opportunity to touch a moon jelly, stingray, or a nurse shark, if you dare.

-Depending on the time of year, you may be able to see any of the following whale species on the tour: Gray, blue, fin, humpback, minke, or killer whales (orcas).
+A wide variety of boat tours and harbor cruises depart from Long Beach, but the whale-watching tours are the most popular with visitors.
+Depending on the time of year, you may be able to see any of the following whale species: Gray, blue, fin, humpback, minke, or killer whales (orcas).

 Many other creatures are also commonly spotted while searching for whales and can include common, bottlenose, Risso's, or Pacific white-sided dolphins, stingrays, and pinnipeds.

 Naples Island is comprised of three islands in Alamitos Bay in Long Beach.
-When most people talk about walking around Naples Island, they are referring to the inner island, that is accessible by car.
-The island has a walkway that takes visitors past million dollar mansions, picturesque bridges, and grand yachts, creating a beautiful setting for a sunset walk.
+When most people talk about visiting Naples Island, they are referring to the inner island, which is accessible by car.
+The island has a walkway that takes visitors past million-dollar mansions, picturesque bridges, and grand yachts, creating a beautiful setting for a sunset walk.

 During the Christmas season, visitors flock to the island to see the decorated houses along the water and take in the festive boat parade that goes past the outer and inner islands.